altogic/altogic/examples/nextjs-email-authentication/README.md

 You can find the written tutorial of this demo app on [our Medium blog.](https://medium.com/altogic/altogic-email-authentication-with-next-js-and-altogic-4c036c36ea8f)

-You can also check the deployed version [here.](https://altogic-nextjs-email-auth.vercel.app)

 ### What is the email authentication flow in Altogic?